thoughtspot/ts_rest_api_and_tml_tools/deployment_scripts/README.md

     download_tml.py --all_objects -o all

-    create_release_files.py -o table -e test test_release_1
-    import_release_files.py -o table -e test test_release_1
+    create_release_files.py -o table -e test -r test_release_1 import_release_files.py -o table -e test -r test_release_1

-    create_release_files.py -o view -e test test_release_1
-    import_release_files.py -o view -e test test_release_1
+    create_release_files.py -o view -e test -r test_release_1 import_release_files.py -o view -e test -r test_release_1

-    create_release_files.py -o worksheet -e test test_release_1
-    import_release_files.py -o worksheet -e test test_release_1
+    create_release_files.py -o worksheet -e test -r test_release_1 import_release_files.py -o worksheet -e test -r test_release_1

-    create_release_files.py -o answer -e test test_release_1
-    import_release_files.py -o answer -e test test_release_1
+    create_release_files.py -o answer -e test -r test_release_1 import_release_files.py -o answer -e test -r test_release_1

-    create_release_files.py -o liveboard -e test test_release_1
-    import_release_files.py -o liveboard -e test test_release_1
+    create_release_files.py -o liveboard -e test -r test_release_1 import_release_files.py -o liveboard -e test -r test_release_1

 ## thoughtspot_release_config.toml
-Shared configuration file for all the command line scripts.
-Edit to include the details about the ThoughtSpot environment.
-Do not enter the password by editing the file directly - leave as "" or whatever it is encoded as, then use the '--password_reset' flag on any of the scripts to reset.
+The 'thoughtspot_release_config.toml' is the shared configuration file for all the command line scripts.
+It configures overall file system details and environment details for 'dev' ThoughtSpot instance.

 "parent_child_guid_map_file" needs to be a full filename to a .json file that will store the relationships between GUIDs in the various environments.
 This file will be created if it does not already exist.

-The [thoughtspot_instances."dev"] / [thoughtspot_instances."prod"] section allows you to define connection details for any number of named ThoughtSpot instances.
-The key should match the {env_name} used elsewhere.
-The '-e' command-line argument of the scripts determines which is used
+The [environment_config_files] section defines additional configuration files for each environment.
+The 'key' allows a short identifier to be passed in the command line arguments using the '-e' argument.
+The scripts assume the naming pattern of '{env_name}_config.toml', so you do not need to list every config file you have here if they follow that pattern - this is useful when you have a number of multi-tenant environments to deploy to.

+    [environment_config_files]
+    test = "test_config.toml"
+    prod = "prod_config.toml"

-The "[table_properties_map."{env_name}"]" section allows you to define any number of connection and database properties from the 'dev' environment that will get swapped with the value when creating the release files for Tables for that environment name.
+The "[table_properties_map] section allows you to define any number of connection and database properties from the 'dev' environment that will get swapped with the value when creating the release files for Tables for that environment name.

 You can specify match and replace in the *table_properties_map* at any level of specificity in the following order, using a dot to separate each level: